 This weatherproof notebook is a great option for nature journals.
 Not too big and not too small, it “won’t turn to mush when wet and will repel water, sweat, grease, mud, and even survive the accidental laundry mishap”.

-Pocket knife for whittling or making a perfect marshmallow stick.
+A pocket knife is great for whittling or making a perfect marshmallow stick.
 The rounded edges of this Opinel knife make it more appropriate for younger children, but please remember that this is still a knife with a sharp blade!

 For a bladeless multitool, consider this Leatherman (also with 8 main features).
 It includes scissors, needlenose pliers, regular pliers, wire cutters, a flat-head screwdriver, a phillips-head screwdriver, tweezers, a nail file, and a carabiner/bottle opener.